igarrison/HDRWebVideoCreatorsGuide/README.md

 ## Introduction and Call For Quality

 I am Ian Garrison, a computer nerd and Youtuber.
-In April of 2017 I got a Panasonic GH5 which is a mirrorless digital camera which opened the doors to the possibility of making HDR10 video.
-Initially there was very little good information on HDR10 video creation and then over time new pieces of information were published and I'm
+In April of 2017 I got a Panasonic GH5, a mirrorless digital camera which opened the doors to the possibility of making HDR10 videos.
+Initially there was little  information on HDR10 video creation.
+Over time new pieces of information were published and I've assembled some of them here.

-can record 10-bit color internally, has a LOG gamma profile (V-LOG) granting an extra stop of dynamic range for a total of 12 stops on the camera.
-Months later the GH5 received a firmware update which allowed recording directly in HLG (Hybrid LOG Gamma), a dynamic HDR standard that uses rec2020 color space.
-And then again another year later the GH5 receive a firmware update allowing an All-Intraframe 400Mbps codec which could reduce some of the compression of interframe h264/h265 in the previous acquisition codec selection.
-Shooting HDR on the GH5 just looked more and more attractive so I began investigating HDR10 video on YouTube.
+HDR includes many new properties which enable higher quality videos than we've ever seen, however it takes some time and effort for a spectacular image.
+HDR is less than stellar if the source, grade, or workflow

+ without learning a few things about HDR and putting some time and thought into your grades

 When publishing HDR videos for the web I think us content creators should make the very best videos we can to showcase this new technology and not continue to spread bad HDR videos.
 I see an unsettling number of people on YouTube making HDR tutorials where they seem to shoot video in 8-bit color, using low dynamic range sensors like smartphones, without looking at scopes or adjusting highlights at all above 100 nits SDR ranges, and even cranking contrast curves + saturation for a "HDR Look".
 Let's not be that guy!
 Lets aim high.
 I want to deliver 10-bit color, 4k resolution, wide gamut color spaces like rec2020 over DCI-P3/REC709, and 1000 nits brightness unless the times call for even more brightness.
 Let's try and make content that pushes HDR as far as our hardware/software allows to make the most visually stunning videos!